yadudoc/yadudoc.github.io/index.md

 </div>

 Hi!
-I am a Programmer working at the Computation Institute, University of Chicago and (occasionally at) Argonne National Lab.
+I am a Programmer working at the Computation Institute, University of Chicago and Argonne National Lab.
+I work on an implicitly parallel programming language most commonly used for running computational workflows-[Swift: Parallel scripting language](http://swift-lang.org/).

-I work on the [Swift: Parallel scripting language](http://swift-lang.org/).
+I like to look for patterns in the sea of random thoughts that comprise me.

-I like to think about why I think the way I think.
-I find it fascinating that the mind and thought arise from seemingly chaotic and mostly unpredictable misfirings of neurons.<br/>
+Up close thoughts are like fish caught barehanded, they squirm till they break free.
-Many thoughts make little sense when examined closely, and the process of writing them down helps filter those that of no value.
+Writing them down is the closest to really bagging them.
+You start to see what thoughts were of no value, and which ones are worth sharing.

-This would be a record of my thoughts on ideas I find interesting like sci-fi, thought-experiments and my active projects.
+This is the bag of freshly caught fish.
+If you haven't noticed already I suck at metaphors, and often beat them to death.